nyemiks/fetchimagefsm4/README.md

 # fetchimagefsm4

-A [re-frame](https://github.com/day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/day8/re-frame) application designed to fetch images from picsum api.
+This app experiments the use of re-statecharts finite state machine library in open mode. see the project fetchimagefsm3 to see how re-statecharts was used in closed mode.

 ## Getting Started